Abandoned & Little-Known Airfields:

 and being the NY airport which was "singularly free of crossing airline traffic".

-The last photo which has been located showing the Staten Island Airport still open was a 1954 aerial view.
+The last aerial photo which has been located showing the Staten Island Airport still open was a 1954 aerial view.

 It depicted the airport as having a single paved northwest/southeast runway.